 Enteric bacteria in the aquatic environment exist both freely suspended in the water column and attached to particles and other solid substrates.
 The transport of bacteria in stream and river channels comprises two main components, the transient movement of bacteria stored in the stream channel bed and the movement of organisms suspended in the flow.
 The settlement deposition, storage and subsequent resuspension of organisms is one of the major processes of bacterial transport in river channels.
-E. coli densities in the stream channel bed may be up-to 1000 times higher than in the water column (Van Donsel and Geldreich, 1971; Matson et al.,1978; Stephenson and Rychert, 1982).
-Resuspension of these stored organisms may result from the disturbance caused, for example, by a recreational activity or in response to a flow event.
-In near static water bodies such as lakes and reservoirs the potential for transport of sediment bound bacteria beyond the main body of water is limited as die-off in the water column and settlement will dominate their behaviour.
+E.coli densities in the stream channel bed may be up to 1000 times higher than in the water column (Van Donsel and Geldreich, 1971; Matsonet al., 1978; Stephenson and Rychert, 1982).
+The release of stored organisms from the stream bed may result from disturbances by crossing cattle, a passing boat or a person wading or paddling (Shereret.al., 1988).
+The main cause of resuspension is increasing flow resulting from storm run-off or artificially induced flow releases (Kunkle and Meiman, 1968; Kay and McDonald, 1980; Jenkins, 1984; Shereret.al., 1988).
+Large impoundments, such as lakes and reservoirs, act as bacterial sinks, low flow velocities may result in rapid settlement of particle associated organisms, free living faecal coliforms will undergo rapid dieoff in the water column.
+Only major flow events are likely to result in significant transport beyond the water body (Johmson and Ford, 1987).